ziadsalah582/ziadsalah582/README.md

 ## 🧑‍💻 About Me

-- ⚡ I built a full college management desktop app before graduation!
+- ⚡ I built a full college management desktop app!
 - 👀 Passionate about desktop software, OOP design, and database-driven apps
 - 🌱 Currently learning **Spring Framework** and **Clean Architecture**
 - 💞️ Open to collaborate on Java-based apps or backend systems